Reset MikroTik to default factory configuration

 To reset RouterOS to the default configuration, execute the command /system reset-configuration.
 That should do the job.
 It will do a backup of the current configuration prior to the reset (how convenient!), in case you change your mind and possibly prevent accidental resets.

-One response to “Reset MikroTik to default factory configuration”
+One thought on “Reset MikroTik to default factory configuration

 Sad.